-A daughter of the diaspora, Arawak, West African, Indian and Dutch, hailing from Trinidad and living currently in Toronto.
-I'm an award-winning multidisciplinary artist, activist, consultant, facilitator and educator.
+I am a daughter of the diaspora, Venezualan Arawak, West African, Indian and Dutch, hailing from Trinidad and living currently between New York City & Toronto.
+I'm an award-winning multidisciplinary artist, curator, writer and educator.

 In 2009 I was the Youthline Award Winner for “Outstanding Contribution To Community Empowerment”.
 In 2010 I was named one of YSEC’s 100 Young Changemakers while also being recognized in Canada’s Northern Lights Exhibition: Celebrating African Canadian Stories.
 In 2011, I was recognized as one of 12 of the City Of Toronto’s Cultural Champions among such brilliant activists as Lillian Allen.
 In 2012 I was recognized as one of Go Magazine’s 100 Women We Love, sharing the list with the likes of Ellen Degeneres and Wanda Sykes.
 In 2013, I have most recently been honoured as one of the featured Game Changers of The Insight Project along with folks like Che Kothari, Brandon Hay & Kristen Wong Tam.

-I've spoken on panels and conferences nationally as well as facilitated radical community dialogues including Queer As Black Folk hosted by The Black Daddies Club and was the keynote speaker at Dartmouth Pride, The 2011 Unity Conference and Queering Black History Month.
+I've spoken on panels and conferences nationally as well as facilitated radical community dialogues including Queer As Black Folk hosted by The Black Daddies Club and was the keynote speaker at Spelman & Morehouse's first Pride Week.

-My writing and voice have been featured in the Toronto Star, The National Post, The Huffington Post, George Brown University textbooks as well as Autostraddle.
+My writing and voice have been featured in Cosmopolitan, The National Post, The Huffington Post, George Brown University textbooks as well as Autostraddle.

-I'm the co-founder of The People Project.
-Awarded the City Of Toronto’s Vital Ideas Award in 2010, TPP is a movement of queer and trans folks of color and our allies, committed to individual and community empowerment through alternative education, activism and collaboration.
+I'm the co-founder and current Executive Director of The People Project.
+8 years in the making; we are a movement of queer and trans folks of color and our allies, committed to individual and community empowerment through alternative education, art activism and collaboration.

 Through my work at The People Project, I've consulted and supported organizations the world over including Brown Boi Project, The Harmony Movement, The Grassroots Youth Collaborative, Stolen From Africa as well as the Toronto District School Board and The City Of Toronto Cultural Arts Division.
-In this work I have developed and co-developed over 50 distinct resources and tools as well as delivered over 150 workshops around race, gender, power, privilege, consent, creation, food and entrepreneurship.
+In this work I have developed and co-developed over 80 distinct resources and tools as well as delivered hundreds of workshops around race, gender, power, privilege, consent, creation, food and entrepreneurship.

-I am the Coordinator of Brave New Girls, a radical healing retreats and a series of traveling skillshares for womyn & trans folks of colour.
+I am the Coordinator of Brave New Girls, a radical healing retreats and a series of traveling skillshares for Femme Identified Folks of Colour & Indigeneous Folks.